nautobot/nautobot-ansible/docs/plugins/relationship_association_module.rst

     To install it, use: :code:`ansible-galaxy collection install networktocode.nautobot`.

-    To use it in a playbook, specify: :code:`networktocode.nautobot.route_target`.
+    To use it in a playbook, specify: :code:`networktocode.nautobot.relationship_association`.

 .. version_added

-.. versionadded:: 1.0.0 of networktocode.nautobot
+.. versionadded:: 4.0.0 of networktocode.nautobot

 .. contents::
    :local: